LeoRoma/CV/README.md

 As my name is difficult to pronounce everybody calls me Leo.
 Before I trained to be a software developer, I was an award-winning Sushi Chef ([See link](http://sushichallenge.global/uk-sushi-chef-xia-tia-jian-set-for-global-sushi-stardom/)) with a strong international background developed through education and work experience in Italy, China, and UK.

 Although passionate about cooking, I am looking for a change in career, specifically, I am attracted to Frontend Development.
 Where I find a good way to express my creativity through UI/UX.
-As an aspiring junior developer, I would like to challenge myself and my end-to-end critical thinking in a fast-paced environment
+As an aspiring Junior Developer, I would like to challenge myself and my end-to-end critical thinking in a fast-paced environment

 ## Skills